Olygus/Gift-choosing-app/README.md

 # Giftyfy Calculator

-A gift choosing assistant originally created as part of assigment task 3 for enterprise computing made with a C++17 calculator and featuring SQLite3 integration.
+A gift choosing assistant originally created as part of assigment task 3 for enterprise computing made with a C++17 calculator and featuring SQLite3 integration and a python dashboard (streamlit with html and css).

 ## Compilation Instructions